 Arguably the leading micro-investing app, Acorns allows you to connect a bank account and round up each transaction to the nearest dollar, moving the round-up amount into your investment portfolio.
 You can then invest your cash in low-cost portfolios based on exchange-traded funds (ETFs).

 In 2018, Acorns debuted Acorns Later, a retirement account.
-There’s no minimum opening balance requirement, and you’ll pay either $1 or $2 a month, depending on if you want Acorns Later.
+There’s no minimum opening balance requirement and you can pay $1, $3, or $5 per month, depending on the products you’d like to use.

 Ally Bank acquired TradeKing in 2016, including its robo-advisor service.
 The platform is sleek, but it doesn’t provide a lot of education for investors.
 To get started, you need a minimum of $2,500.
 If you have less than $5,000 a month invested, you’ll pay $1 per month.
 If you have $5,000 or more, you’ll pay a 0.30% annual advisory fee.